Four Approaches to Share and Reflect on Our Work

 “Doctor, what’s today’s surgery?”
 “We need to pin up the left scaphoid.”

 Both are talking about the same problem.
-The difference is the amount jargon for precision.
+The difference is the amount of jargon for precision.

 If you tell your best friend that you broke your scaphoid bone, you’ll probably just receive a blank stare in return.
 Most people don’t know that’s one of the eight bones that compose each wrist.